docker/docs/desktop/dashboard.md

 redirect_from:
 - /docker-for-mac/dashboard/
 - /docker-for-windows/dashboard/
+toc_min: 2
+toc_max: 3
 ---

 The Docker Dashboard provides a simple interface that enables you to manage your containers, applications, and images directly from your machine without having to use the CLI to perform core actions.

 The **Containers/Apps** view provides a runtime view of all your containers and applications.
 It allows you to interact with containers and applications, and manage the lifecycle of your applications directly from your machine.
 This view also provides an intuitive interface to perform common actions to inspect, interact with, and manage your Docker objects including containers and Docker Compose-based applications.
+For more information, see [Explore running containers and applications](explore-running-containers-and-applications).

 The **Images** view displays a list of your Docker images, and allows you to run an image as a container, pull the latest version of an image from Docker Hub, and inspect images.
 It also displays a summary of the vulnerability scanning report using Snyk.
 In addition, the Images view contains clean up options to remove unwanted images from the disk to reclaim space.
 If you are logged in, you can also see the images you and your organization have shared on Docker Hub.
+For more information, see [Explore your images](#explore-your-images)

+The **Volumes** view displays a list of volumes and allows you to easily create and delete volumes and see which ones are being used.
+For more information, see [Explore volumes](#explore-volumes).

 In addition, the Docker Dashboard allows you to: